 • New blower motor: $250–$800

-Furnace issues can be an expensive headache, but not when you call Home Furniture, Plumbing & Heating.
-We’ve been providing the quality, affordable furnace repair Kankakee homeowners have trusted since {year}.
-Call us at 815-933-8213 to request your free estimate today.
+Furnace problems can be a costly headache, but not when you call Home Furniture, Plumbing & Heating.
+We’ve been delivering the quality, affordable furnace repair Kankakee homeowners have trusted since {year}.
+Contact us at 815-933-8213 to request your free estimate today.